-This example demonstrates how a simple string or two of fairy lights can totally transform a garden tree.
+This example demonstrates how the simple addition of fairy lights or string lights can totally transform a garden tree.
 The warm glow creates a magical vista from all angles, including from the nearby windows.
 It's the perfect solution to liven up bare winter branches and would add a lovely dose of ambience come summer too, amongst the fresh green foliage.

 2. Cosy up your outdoor living area

 John Cullen Lighting (opens in new tab)'s expertise brings a whole extra level of wow to this garden designed by Hay Joung Hwang (opens in new tab).
 Discreetly positioned lights highlight branches and foliage along the borders, and helps to frame the outdoor cinema.
 The warm glow cosily cocoons the space which is ever-so-inviting – blending the indoors with the outdoors seamlessly.

 Head over to our outdoor living space ideas for more advice on how to recreate the look.